Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `**Figure 12 : Distribution of weekly working hours across different income groups **`

 `Hours per week`
  From the distribution above we can say that the people in the higher income group work mostly between 35-60 hours a week.
-This goes up to 100 as well but there are less of number of those people.
+This goes up to 100 as well but there are less number of those people.

 <br>